-Munger, Tolles & Olson is a long-time trusted advisor to leading entertainment and media companies.
-The firm has built its reputation over decades by successfully representing startup and established entertainment firms in copyright, antitrust, commercial litigation, mergers and acquisitions, joint ventures, labor and employment matters and material business agreements.
+Munger, Tolles & Olson is a trusted advisor to leading entertainment and media companies.
+The firm has built its reputation over decades by successfully representing startup and established entertainment firms in commercial litigation, copyright, antitrust, investigations, mergers and acquisitions and joint ventures.

-Firm clients include all six of the major motion picture studios; all four of the major recorded music companies; the trade associations for both industries (the Motion Picture Association of America and the Recording Industry Association of America); and many others.
+Our clients include all six of the major motion picture studios, all three of the major recorded music companies, the trade associations for both industries (the Motion Picture Association of America and the Recording Industry Association of America), numerous television networks and many others.

-Attorneys at Munger Tolles work on behalf of studios, record labels, media outlets, and other companies in all manner of litigation.
-In bet-the-company cases, other high-stakes litigation, and more routine matters, our litigators possess a sophisticated understanding of the law, a reputation for efficiency, and a successful track record in and out of the courtroom.
+We work on behalf of movie and television studios, record labels, media outlets and other companies in all manner of litigation.
+In bet-the-company cases, other high-stakes litigation and more routine matters, our litigators possess a sophisticated understanding of the law, a reputation for efficiency and a successful track record in and out of the courtroom.